penske-media-corp/pmc-larva/packages/larva-tokens/README.md

 \* Note that adding new tokens is tedious but extremely important to do correctly.
 Please be very detailed and take care to follow existing naming conventions and ask your tech lead for help where you aren't sure.

-If these sound like your needs, here are guidelines for contributing to larva-tokens:
+If these sound like your needs, proceed!

-#### Setting up tokens for a new brand

-**Prerequisite:** A style guide provided by design that follows the design system naming conventions.
+**Prerequisite:** A style guide provided by design (or otherwise advised by product to use tokens) that follows the design system naming conventions.

 1. Clone this repository, i.e. the pmc-larva monorepo.
 2. In packages/larva tokens, run `npm install`.